IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   if_tsoffset option is a 64-bit signed integer value that specifies an offset (in seconds) that must be added to the timestamp of each packet to obtain the absolute timestamp of a packet.
-If the option is missing, the timestamps stored in the packet MUST be considered absolute timestamps.
-The time zone of the offset can be specified with the option if_tzone.
-TODO: won't a if_tsoffset_low for fractional second offsets be useful for highly synchronized capture systems?
+If the option is not present, an offset of 0 is assumed (i.e., timestamps in blocks are absolute timestamps).
 {: vspace='0'}

 Example: '1234'.